sharife/goldenthread-v2/site/content/posts/health-safety-protocols.md

 All staff and crew will be masked.
 Actors and artists such as the director or playwright will be unmasked only when performing or during the talkback.
 Patrons must remain masked for the entire duration of the program, including the talkback.

 **SOCIAL DISTANCING**
 At this time, we are limiting seating capacity to 75%.
 Seating continues to be general admission unless otherwise specified.
-Certain seats will be designated to remain empty to ensure some social distancing between parties.
 Advanced purchase or registration is advised.

 We ask that you make every effort to maintain a 6-foot distance when in line for the entrance or at the restrooms.
 Staff will be on hand or floor markings will be marked where possible to assist with maintaining social distancing.